phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Smp Tests  system/smp
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.

+#### 64-bit Arm / AArch64 Tests In git  git/aarch64
+This is a collection of test profiles where there have been successful benchmark results submitted to OpenBenchmarking.org from 64-bit Arm / AArch64 CPU architecture hardware, i.e. these tests are proven to be 64-bit Arm / AArch64 compatible though not necessarily all compatible test profiles for the given architecture - just those with submitted public results previously on OpenBenchmarking.org.

 #### All Tests in git  git/all
 This is a collection of all supported test profiles found within the specified OpenBenchmarking.org repository.